-Daimler warns 2019 profits to halve as problems deepen
+Daimler profits halve on diesel and restructuring charges

-FRANKFURT (Reuters) - German luxury carmaker Daimler (DAIGn.DE) issued the latest in a procession of profit warnings on Wednesday, hit by costs related to the industry’s diesel emissions scandal, heavy investment in electric vehicles and production problems.
+The profit downgrade, blamed on restructuring costs at the company’s vans and mobility services divisions, is the third under new CEO Ola Kaellenius and the fifth in 19 months.

+It comes despite record deliveries of Mercedes-Benz cars that saw the brand retain its title as the world’s top-selling premium automaker last year.

-The maker of Mercedes-Benz cars said earnings before interest and tax (EBIT) for last year were expected to approximately halve to 5.6 billion euros ($6.2 billion) from 11.1 billion euros a year earlier.
+Daimler announced preliminary 2019 results ahead of their full release on Feb.
+11, saying earnings before interest and tax (EBIT) were expected to tumble to 5.6 billion euros ($6.2 billion) from 11.1 billion euros in 2018.

+“The new management proves the golden rule that one profit warning never comes alone,” Evercore ISI analyst Arndt Ellinghorst said in a research note.

+“What’s truly remarkable is the fact that CEO Ola Kaellenius hasn’t taken more action with respect to his divisional leadership teams,” he added.

+The vans division, which has struggled to ramp up production at its plant in the United States, saw its return on sales plunge to minus 15.9% in 2019 from 2.3% in 2018, Daimler said.

+It also announced a 300 million euro hit from a restructuring of its Your Now mobility services business.
+In December, Daimler said it was exiting the North American car-sharing market.

-It added that figure did not include an estimated 1.0-1.5 billion euros of costs for ongoing government and court proceedings related to an industry scandal over whether carmakers tried to cover up pollution from diesel engines.
+Daimler added its EBIT forecast did not include an estimated 1.0-1.5 billion euros of costs for ongoing government and court proceedings related to diesel pollution.

 Analysts had previously been forecasting 2019 EBIT of about 6.8 billion euros, according to Refinitiv Eikon data.